popgengui/agestrucnb/README.md

 	   "agestrucne."
 The python pip installer should have added this command to your PATH variable in your user environment.

-		i.
-Note that when you open the program, the current directory of your terminal will determine where the file-loading dialog will be initially set, as you locate, for example, a configuration file to load into the simulation interface.
+		A. Note that when you open the program, the current directory of your terminal will determine where the file-loading dialog will be initially set, as you locate, for example, a configuration file to load into the simulation interface.